Our focus on protein motion is creating new possibilities in drug discovery

 RLY-4008 is designed to be an oral, small molecule, selective inhibitor of FGFR2, a receptor tyrosine kinase that is frequently altered in certain cancers.

-Our RLY-4008 clinical development plan seeks to leverage the unique potential for enhanced tolerability and broad FGFR2 mutational coverage to rapidly generate proof-of-concept in molecularly defined patient subsets.
+Our clinical development plan for RLY-4008 seeks to leverage the unique potential for enhanced tolerability and broad FGFR2 mutational coverage to rapidly generate proof-of-concept in molecularly defined patient subsets.

-PI3Kα is the central regulator of a cellular signaling pathway that has been linked to a diverse group of cellular functions related to cancer including cell growth, proliferation and survival.
-Data collected as a part of Foundation Medicine Insights and other data sources identifies PI3Kα as the most frequently mutated kinase in cancer.
+PI3Kα is the central regulator of a signaling pathway, that has been linked to a diverse group of cellular functions related to cancer including cell growth, proliferation and survival.
+Data collected as a part of large sequencing efforts identifies PI3Kα as the most frequently mutated kinase in cancer.

 Current inhibitors of PI3Kα target the catalytic site of PI3Kα and are very challenging for many patients to tolerate given a vast array of toxicities caused by inhibition of wild-type PI3Kα and inhibition of other PI3K isoforms.